 In terms of moral regret with respect to the \textit{Utilitarian} framework, (Figure \ref{fig:generalization_actions34}, panel b - normalized to account for the different maximum values of collective payoff across the five games), we see that generalization differs across the four new games.
-In general, all fine-tuned agents do even better in the\textit{ Iterated Chicken} than in the \textit{IPD}, worse on the three coordination games (\textit{Iterated Stag Hunt}, \textit{Iterated Bach or Stravinsky} and \textit{Iterated Defective Coordination}).
-The model trained on \textit{Utilitarian} rewards i particular performs better than others on most of the games in terms of this type of regret, but also shows worse performance on the coordination games (especially \textit{Iterated Defective Coordination}).
-Analyzing the actions chosen (Figure \ref{fig:overfitting_actions34}) provides an explanation: the \textit{Utilitarian} model essentially always chooses to cooperate, regardless of its opponent's last move or the game's payoff structure, which is detrimental in terms of \textit{Utilitarian} outcomes on the games where defection was required to achieve a \textit{Utilitarian} goal (for detailed descriptions of the games, see Appendix, Section \ref{appdx:fivegames}).
-The poorer generalization of the Utilitarian policy may be explained by the fact that this model was fine-tuned on the \textit{IPD}, where mutual cooperation is the optimal behavior, hence it learned a policy biased towards cooperation irrespective of its intrinsic moral goal.
+In general, all fine-tuned agents do even better in the\textit{ Iterated Chicken} than in the \textit{IPD}, and worse on the three coordination games (\textit{Iterated Stag Hunt}, \textit{Iterated Bach or Stravinsky} and \textit{Iterated Defective Coordination}).
+The model trained on \textit{Utilitarian} rewards in particular performs better than others on most of the games in terms of this type of regret, but also shows worse performance on the coordination games (especially \textit{Iterated Defective Coordination}).
+Analyzing the actions chosen (Figure \ref{fig:overfitting_actions34}) provides an explanation: the \textit{Utilitarian} model essentially always chooses to cooperate, regardless of its opponent's last move or the game's payoff structure - this is detrimental in terms of \textit{Utilitarian} outcomes on the games where defection was required to achieve a \textit{Utilitarian} goal (i.e., \textit{Iterated Defective Coordination}, see Appendix \ref{appdx:fivegames}).
+The poorer generalization of the \textit{Utilitarian} policy may be explained by the fact that this model was fine-tuned on the \textit{IPD}, where mutual cooperation is the optimal behavior, hence it learned a policy biased towards cooperation irrespective of its intrinsic moral goal.
 Alternatively, this agent might simply be unable to consider the temporal dimension of the interaction, i.e., its opponent's previous move, when making a decision.
-Further analyses interpreting models' responses to states in non-matrix game environments are presented in Section \ref{subsec:beyondmatrixgames} and in the Appendix (Section \ref{appdx:reciprocity}).
+Further analyses interpreting models' responses to states in non-matrix game environments are presented in Section \ref{subsec:beyondmatrixgames} and in Appendix \ref{appdx:reciprocity}.

 In terms of cross-benefit from one value to another, we observe that the \textit{Utilitarian} model appears to be just as good at minimizing regret with respect to \textit{Deontological} ethics (Figure \ref{fig:generalization_actions34}) as the \textit{Deontological} model - this can be explained by the fact that \textit{Utilitarian} models display fully cooperative behavior at test time (Figure \ref{fig:overfitting_actions34}), which is a safe strategy in terms of avoiding the \textit{Deontological} punishment under our definition of that norm.
 Models fine-tuned on reward types other than purely \textit{Deontological} or \textit{Utilitarian} ethics display larger values of moral regret with regard to the two values of interest, as expected given that they develop less cooperative policies (Figure \ref{fig:overfitting_actions34}).